luckboy/Letin/doc/format.md

 ## Relocation table

 The relocation table contains relocation descriptions which are used to a program relocation.
-This table occurs if program flags have the RELOCATABLE flag.
+This table occurs if flags of program file have the RELOCATABLE flag.
 A relocation of program is a process that changes a function indexes and/or a variable indexes.
 A relocation description specifies how an instruction argument or an object element or a variable value will be modified during a relocation.
-The structure of relocation description is presented in the following
+The structure of relocation description is presented in the following table:
-table:

 | Name   | Type   | Description                                               |
 |:------ |:------ |:--------------------------------------------------------- |